 Michael W. Scott, London School of Economics & Political Science, an anthropologist of Oceania and author of The Severed Snake: Matrilineages, Making Place, and a Melanesian Christianity in Southeast Solomon Islands (2007).

-We have over seventy papers and project reports planned for the program, the highest number of acceptances ISAS has done.
-The reason for this increase is that the Honolulu conference will try out a new format creating a series of break-out sessions to accommodate various disciplinary strands within and beyond the conference theme.
-The program includes presentations applying global and comparative perspectives to the study of Anglo-Saxon England as well as specialized topics within our field.
-A preliminary program will be posted in early March.
+We had over seventy papers and project reports in the program, the highest number of acceptances ISAS has done.
+The reason for this increase is that the Honolulu conference tried out a new format creating a series of break-out sessions to accommodate various disciplinary strands within and beyond the conference theme.
+The program included presentations applying global and comparative perspectives to the study of Anglo-Saxon England as well as specialized topics within our field.